swichers/drupal-max_image_size/README.md

 image style.
 The use case for this module is sites where users may upload very large images, but you do not want/need to keep the original.

+This is different from the core image field size restrictions in that it will work on already uploaded files and imported content.

 ## Related

 These modules will allow you to adjust the site of the displayed image while